vercel/next.js/docs/testing.md

 module.exports = {};
 ```

-For more information on handling static assets please refer to the [Jest Docs](https://jestjs.io/docs/webpack#handling-static-assets).
+For more information on handling static assets, please refer to the [Jest Docs](https://jestjs.io/docs/webpack#handling-static-assets).

 **Extend Jest with custom matchers**